hpssjellis/my-3D-printing-stl/raspberryPi/README.md

-For the Raspberry py to the http://particle.io photon
+For the Raspberry PI 3 to the http://particle.io Photon

-![]rasp-cheat-photon.png
+!(rasp-cheat-photon.png)